2084x/ytcli-guide/README.md

 * [`quality-menu`](https://github.com/christoph-heinrich/mpv-quality-menu) - Allows you to select video quality.
 * [`youtube-upnext`](https://github.com/cvzi/mpv-youtube-upnext) - Fetches recommended videos for the current video.
 * [`reload`](https://github.com/sibwaf/mpv-scripts/blob/master/reload.lua) - Allows you to reload the current video if it freezes.
 Restarts where you left off.
-* [`mpv_sponsorblock`](https://github.com/po5/mpv_sponsorblock) - Automatically skips sponsored ads and other off topic segments in videos.
-Also adds markers on the osc timeline.
+* [`mpv_sponsorblock`](https://github.com/po5/mpv_sponsorblock) - Automatically skips sponsored ads and other video segments.
+Also adds markers for these on the osc timeline.
 * [`copy-permalink`](https://gist.github.com/2084x/699fe48cff983bcbaf532d82e1515269) - Copies link of current video.
 Useful with 'com' alias.
 * [`auto-keep-gui-open`](https://github.com/VideoPlayerCode/mpv-tools/blob/master/scripts/auto-keep-gui-open.lua) - When a file ends, keeps the gui open if it's a video and closes if it's audio.
 Useful if you want to scrape recommended videos after a video ends.